Battle of Newburn: Background

+The Protestant Reformation created a Church of Scotland, or 'kirk', Presbyterian in structure, and Calvinist in doctrine.
+Presbyterian churches were ruled by Elders, nominated by congregations, while traditional Episcopalian churches were governed by bishops, appointed by the monarch.
+In 1584, bishops were imposed on the kirk, and since they also sat in Parliament where they usually supported Royal policy, arguments over their role were as much about politics as religion.

-The vast majority of Scots, whether Covenanter or Royalist, believed a 'well-ordered' monarchy was divinely mandated; they disagreed on what 'well-ordered' meant, and who held ultimate authority in clerical affairs.
-Royalists generally emphasised the role of the monarch more than Covenanters, but there were many factors, including nationalist allegiance to the kirk, and individual motives were very complex.
+As in England, the vast majority of Scots, whether Covenanter or Royalist, believed monarchy was divinely mandated, but disagreed on who held ultimate authority in religion.
+In general, Scottish Royalists held this resided with the king, but there were many factors determining choice of sides, including nationalist allegiance to the kirk.
 Montrose fought for the Covenant in 1639 and 1640, then became a Royalist, and switching sides was common throughout the period.

 When James VI and I succeeded as king of England in 1603, he viewed a unified Church of Scotland and England as the first step in creating a centralised, Unionist state.
-However, the two churches were very different in doctrine; even Scottish bishops violently opposed many Church of England practices.
-Widespread hostility to reforms imposed on the kirk by Charles I led to the National Covenant on 28 February 1638.
-Its signatories vowed to oppose any changes, and included Argyll and six other members of the Scottish Privy Council; in December, bishops were expelled from the kirk.
+However, the two churches were very different in doctrine, while even Scottish bishops objected to many Church of England practices.
+Opposition to religious reforms imposed by Charles I led to the National Covenant on 28 February 1638, whose signatories vowed to oppose any changes.
+These included Argyll and six other members of the Privy Council of Scotlandl, and in December, bishops were expelled from the kirk.